wpi-ece4703-b20/msp432_boostxl_lib/README.md

 # MSP432_BOOSTXL_LIB

 MSP432_BOOSTXL_LIB is a support library that offers support for flexible input/output in a real-time DSP application.
+The library is written for an MSPEXP432P401R Launchpad.

 Written by Patrick Schaumont (pschaumont@wpi.edu) at Worcester Polytechnic Institute in 2020

 msp432_boostxl is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free